pliancy/intune-node/README.md

 ### Create and Upload Win32 App from Stream

 This function requires the mobileApp Info, fileEncryptionInfo, mobileAppContentFile,  and the unencrypted .intunewin file .
-Some of the info for these objects is found in the detection.xml that's located in the extracted .intunewin file.
+Some info for these objects is found in the detection.xml that's located in the extracted .intunewin file.

 ```javascript
 const mobileApp = {